-A few years ago cashing in a junk car would net you enough for a weekend road trip.
+A few years ago selling a junk car for cash would net you enough for a weekend road trip.
 Today you’d hardly get enough to pay for a hotel room.
 What gives?

 Car junkers (including Junk Car Medics) didn’t suddenly start taking advantage of you.
 We’re facing a big problem: the price of scrap metal has plummeted in the last two years.
 The cars that auto junkyards buy that have reached the end of their life are stripped of all materials and fluids and crushed, with the remains sold to a local shredder.
 We (and other junk car buyers) can’t get nearly what we could previously.
 And it’s a lot of work to tow a car, strip it and crush it believe it or not.
 Therefore the price we are able to offer to buy cars has reduced greatly.